line/line-bot-mcp-server/CONTRIBUTING.md

 ### Add a new Tool

-To add a new Tool, you can create a new directory under `src/tools/` and implement the Tool in that directory.
+To add a new Tool, you can create a new file under `src/tools/` and implement the Tool in that file.
 The Tool should extend `AbstractTool` and should be registered in `src/index.ts`.

 ### Run all CI tasks in your local